 Fairfields Primary School and Nursery

-A detailed assessment which draws on the teacher’s assessment and experience of the child, their previous progress and attainment, their development in comparison to their peers, the views and experiences of parents and the pupils’ own views takes place.
+The child’s individual needs are discussed; drawing on the teacher’s assessments and experience of the child, their previous progress and attainment, their development in comparison to their peers, including the views and experiences of parents and the pupils’.
+The SENCO advises on assessment and strategies to support inclusion of pupils with SEND in the classroom.
 This ensures that any barriers to learning are identified and effective provision suited to a child’s specific needs is implemented.
-Children are consulted through the whole process and are key to decisions about what support is needed and will yield most impact.

 6. What specialist services and expertise are available at or accessed by the school?